 The Oaks Counselling Service

-When you are experiencing problems or are in distress, it can help to talk to somebody who can help you explore your thoughts, feelings and struggles in a confidential and non-judgemental setting.Counselling offers an opportunity to take an honest look at your life in a supportive environment.
+When we are experiencing problems or are in distress, it can be helpful to talk to somebody who can help you explore our thoughts, feelings and struggles in a confidential, supportive environment.

 Who are we?

-We are a local counselling charity offering professional counselling to members of the community.
+We are a local counselling charity offering professional counselling.
 We believe that each person is unique, and our counsellors seek to enable people to come to a place of permanent, positive change and freedom in their daily lives.

 Where are the counselling appointments?

 We offer sessions at various locations in the Poole and Bournemouth area.
 The venue will depend on factors, such as convenience of travel and availability of counsellors.
 Our counselling venues are in BH6, BH7, BH9, BH14, BH15 and BH22.

 Our dedicated team of counsellors are either fully qualified or in the final stage of qualifying for a diploma or degree in counselling, and are either accredited, or working towards this status.
 They receive regular supervision from a qualified supervisor.

 As members of a professional body, either the ACC (Association of Christian Counsellors) or the BACP, they abide by the relevant Ethical Framework for Good Practice.